Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Real and Virtual Environments

-where $(F^b_{x,w}, F^b_{z,w}, T^b_{y})$ are the aerodynamic loads in the body frame (denoted by the superscript $b$), calculated at each instant of the wingbeat cycle, making the nonlinear system \eqref{eq_instSystem} time-varying (NLTV).
-The derivative of the system state $\bm{s}^b = [\dot{x}^b,\dot{z}^b,\dot{\theta}^b,x^b,z^b,\theta^b]$ allows equation \eqref{eq_instSystem} to be written in the compact form:
+where $(F_x^b,F_z^b,T_y^b)$ are the aerodynamic forces and pitch moment expressed in the body frame.
+Since these loads are evaluated instantaneously within each wingbeat cycle, equation~\eqref{eq_instSystem} defines a nonlinear time-varying (NLTV) system.